FrancoAdN/c-code-scanner/README.md

 ## Project

-This will be the base of a new project where a basic compiler for a new programming language will be created.
+This will be the starting point of a new project where a basic compiler for a new programming language will be created.

 ### Authors: